 Benign adrenal tumors are noncancerous masses that form in the adrenal glands.
-As part of your endocrine system, the adrenal glands produce hormones that give instructions to nearly every organ and tissue in your body.
+As part of the endocrine system, the adrenal glands produce hormones that give instructions to nearly every organ and tissue in the body.

 You have two adrenal glands, one located above each kidney.
 Each gland contains two tissue types: the cortex and the medulla.
 Benign adrenal tumors that develop in the cortex are also called adrenal adenomas.
 Those that develop in the medulla are also called pheochromocytomas (fee-o-kroe-moe-sy-TOE-muhs).